New Ubin Seafood - Live Chilli Crab

 • Choa Chu Kang

-Sinaran Seafood is popular Halal eatery among the Westies for its affordable Halal-friendly zi char and seafood dishes suitable for large gatherings.
-Look past the chicken rice facade and you'll uncover their version of chilli crab which comes drenched in a thick and flavourful sauce with some spice to boot.
-While the location might dissuade your visit, perhaps this might: it contest as one of Singapore's cheapest, if not most affordable, chilli crab dishes out there.
-And don't forget to mop up the sauce with their mini-fried mantous when you're chowing down.
+Sinaran Seafood is a popular eatery among the Westies for its affordable halal-friendly zi char and seafood dishes suitable for large gatherings.
+Look past its chicken rice facade and you'll uncover their version of chilli crab which comes drenched in a thick and flavourful sauce with some spice to boot.
+While the location deep in Bukit Panjang might dissuade your visit, perhaps this might make you give this place a chance: it contests as one of Singapore's most affordable chilli crab dishes out there.

 • Chinese